Xunnamius/black-flag/packages/extensions/README.md

-This section details the new configuration keys made available by BFE, each implementing an options-related unit of functionality beyond that offered by vanilla yargs and Black Flag.
+This section details the new configuration keys made available by BFE, each implementing an options-related unit of functionality beyond that offered by vanilla Yargs and Black Flag.

 Note that the checks enabled by these configuration keys:

 - Are run on Black Flag's [second parsing pass][11] except where noted.
-This allows BFE to perform checks against argument _values_ in addition to the argument existence checks enabled by vanilla yargs.
+This allows BFE to perform checks against argument _values_ in addition to the argument existence checks enabled by vanilla Yargs.

 - Will ignore the existence of the [`default`][12] key ([unless it's a custom check][13]).
 This means you can use keys like [`requires`][14] and [`conflicts`][15] alongside [`default`][12] without causing unresolvable CLI errors.
-This avoids a rather unintuitive [yargs footgun][16].
+This avoids a rather unintuitive [Yargs footgun][16].

 - Will take into account the following [yargs-parser settings][7] configuration
   settings: `camel-case-expansion`, `strip-aliased`, `strip-dashed`.
 Note that